Plants that live in the desert flourish in hot, dry climates where they can endure little to no precipitation.

 The largest cactus to grow in the desert habitat is the saguaro cactus.

-In the desert, these floral plants also bloom from April through June.
-Large, trumpet-shaped white blooms draw hummingbirds and honeybees, among other pollinators.
+These floral plants also bloom in the desert from April through June.
+Their large, trumpet-shaped white blooms attract hummingbirds and honeybees, among other pollinators.

 Even though they can reach a height of 52 feet (16 meters), these cacti grow slowly.
 Therefore, saguaro cacti are a great option to create a desert environment in your yard.